BuilderIO/mitosis/CONTRIBUTING.md

 From there, you can keep iterating until the snapshots look as expected, and the integration tests pass!

-### Pre-submit
+### Preparing your PR

+Before submitting your PR, please make sure to format the codebase and update all snapshots:

-- format the codebase: from the root, run `yarn fmt:prettier`
+- format the codebase: from the root, run `yarn fmt:prettier`.
-- update all snapshots: from the root, run `yarn test:update`
+- update all snapshots (in core & CLI): from the root, run `yarn test:update`.